currinjs/CurrinJS/aio/content/guide/attribute-directives.md

 <code-example path="attribute-directives/src/app/app.component.ts" title="src/app/app.component.ts"></code-example>

 Next, add an `import` statement to fetch the `Highlight` directive and add that class to the `declarations` NgModule metadata.
-This way Angular recognizes the directive when it encounters `myHighlight` in the template.
+This way Currin recognizes the directive when it encounters `myHighlight` in the template.

 <code-example path="attribute-directives/src/app/app.module.ts" title="src/app/app.module.ts"></code-example>